Saga (2008 video game): Kingdom Management

 In keeping with the RTS genre, gameplay in Saga revolves around managing a persistent, online kingdom.
 Each player is given a plot of land by their faction God, which they must develop and improve.
 These improvements include building defensive walls and towers, researching new technology at the university, and harvesting the available resources.

 Players, at the time of nation creation, choose which layout their nation will have.
 Then, as their resources grow (by questing or by peasant workforce) they can build buildings.
 Building spots are chosen by a system called "Free Build".
 Free build lets the user place buildings wherever they want, although there is a limit to how many of each building a player can build.
 Resources can be played on colored squares (brown = wood, gray = stone, gold = gold, purple = mana).
 There are an excess of these squares though, so one is not limited.

 Additionally, players maintain a population of peasants, which rises and falls depending on the popularity of the player as a leader.
 Unpopular leaders can suffer riots, leading to extensive damage to structures and mass desertions by peasants.
 A player will gain peasants by capturing houses in quests or in PvP.
 At 74 happiness one's peasants will riot and at 90 one gains production bonuses.
 Any happiness above this is excess and should be used to tax the peasants.
-Normally, if your happiness is above 74 you gain 4 peasants a day.

-However, after the happiness system was patched in 2008, peasant happiness is no longer displayed as a numerical value.
+Normally, if the happiness is above 74 the player gains 4 peasants a day.
+After the happiness system was patched in 2008, peasant happiness is no longer displayed as a numerical value.
 Happiness is gained by winning battles (PvP or quests), bribery and by having sufficient food and housing.
 Generally, having happiness in 'jubilant' is considered ideal.